Home > Single Post

 • Use soft-bristle brooms or leaf blowers

-• Keep surface clear to maintain slip resistance
+• Keep the surface clear to maintain slip resistance

 • Open seams or shifting tiles

-• Drain blockage near edges or under slides
+• Drainage blockage near borders or playground equipment

 How to Clean Outdoor Rubber Tiles Properly

-Outdoor tiles are water-resistant but still need post-weather attention:
+Outdoor rubber tiles are water-resistant, but post-weather checks are still essential.

 How to Repair Damaged or Aging Rubber Tiles